Inside ActiveSupport Notifications

 ActiveSupport::Notifications.instrument

-instrumenter.instrument(name, payload) { yield payload if block_given? }
+instrumenter.instrument(name, payload) { yield payload if block_given? }. - in Instrumenter#instrument,

 - in Fanout::Subscribers::Timed#finish, records ending time, and passing